 Coming up with a bunch of different, complex passwords is no walk in the park.
 It's stressful.
 Remembering them all is borderline impossible and anxiety-inducing unless you're Joey DeGrandis (that's the guy with the perfect memory).
 But overcoming password stress and keeping your accounts secure doesn't have to be complicated — that's what password managers are for.

 With the NordPass password manager, you can create random, complex passwords and store them in a secure vault.
 You no longer need to remember any of those passwords, as you can use autofill to log in to your online accounts with just a few clicks.
 In addition to passwords, you can safely store secure notes, personal information, and credit card details.
 Everything you keep in NordPass is fully encrypted to ensure complete protection, and you can instantly access it all across multiple devices.

 Here's more of what you can do with NordPass:

 Use the Data Breach Scanner tool to find out if your passwords or personal details have been exposed in a data leak.

 Assess the strength of your passwords using the Password Health feature.

 Securely share your login details with your friends, family, or co-workers.

-The most convenient and efficient way to get rid of password stress is by using a password manager like NordPass which has been described as a perfect cybersecurity solution by numerous sources.
+The most convenient and efficient way to get rid of password stress is by using a password manager like NordPass.
+Now you can use a special code to get NordPass Premium with a 10% discount.